 all of which is stated to be premised on balancing the

-One important aspect of this development has seen the increased and increasing influence of Western cultural mores not only on Qataris, but also on the expatriates themselves who come from all over the world to participate in Qatar’s expansion.
+One important aspect of this development has seen the increased and increasing influence of Eurocentric cultural mores not only on Qataris, but also on the expatriates themselves who come from all over the world to participate in Qatar’s expansion.
 The resulting mélange is an artificial construct and not a society that has grown naturally over time.
 In such a society it is natural that relationships may not be what they seem and that many will attempt to benefit from the perceived advantages presented to them.
 Not only that but there are a number of mechanisms operating to maintain the perception of a normal balanced society – whatever that may be…

 Notably, many of those coming to work in the State are able to take advantage of the new socio-cultural environment in which they find themselves, amending their personal outlooks and standards and developing new behavioural patterns and objectives.
 Standards change, often dramatically, with many feeling that they have more freedom to behave as they wish, a view reinforced by the apparent security provided to those living in the State compared with their own countries.

 Paradoxically, while behaviour can be more extreme and in conflict with local standards there is considerable self-censorship, particularly with those involved in areas such as education and journalism who understand that their continuing ability to live in the country might be jeopardised by their applying a more incisive or rigorous professionalism.

 It is easy to take a superficial view of the changing face of the State.
 It is exciting to view and to experience.
 It is promoted as positive development and, with increased exposure and scrutiny from Arab and Eurocentric perspectives, it is attracting attention, though not all of it positive.